elieserdejesus/JamTaba/README.md

 	2 - qtbase-opensource-src-5.5.1.zip
 	3 - qtmultimedia-opensource-src-5.5.1.zip
 	4 - qttools-opensource-src-5.5.1.zip
+	5 - qtwebsockets-opensource-src-5.5.1.zip

 **2** - Extract the dowloaded files in your preferred Qt folder, for example C:/MyQt.
-All files will be extracted inside 4 subfolders.
+All files will be extracted inside 5 subfolders.

 **3** - Rename the extracted subfolders removing the suffix -opensource-src-5.5.1.
-The renamed folders will be qtbase, qtmultimedia and qttools.
+The renamed folders will be qtbase, qtmultimedia, qtwebsockets and qttools.
 It's not necessary rename the folder qt-everywhere-opensource-src-5.5.1 (see the next step).

 **4** - Move all files inside the folder qt-everywhere-opensource-src-5.5.1 the your Qt folder and delete the folder qt-everywhere-opensource-src-5.5.1.
 The final folders/files layout will be: